Work Injures

 OSHA violations are clear indications of an unsafe work environment and these allegations hold up the strongest in court.
 You must tell your lawyer about the work environment so that OSHA officials can be called to inspect and monitor the premises.

 The option to sue an employer largely depends on the rules and regulations of your state.
 In these cases, the burden of proof is with the plaintiff to prove gross misconduct that cannot be denied by a judge or jury.
 Finding the right evidence can be very difficult in these cases.
 That is why it is important to have a skilled lawyer on your side to help you gather the correct evidence to bolster your claims.
-Braker White is a team of Odessa workers’ compensation attorneys that can help with your injury case!
+At Braker White, our team of on-the-job injury lawyers in Odessa and Midland can help with your work injury case.
 Contact us today for a free review.